gatodenegocios/gatodenegocios/README.md

 ### Hi there 👋

  - Dev mobile 📱
- - Gamedev in the free time 🎮
+ - Gamedev in free time 🎮

 <!--
 **gatodenegocios/gatodenegocios** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.